strath-sdr/rfsoc_sam/README.md

 > **Note:** If you desire more control over the layout of the dashboard, you can edit the cell metadata in the dashboard notebook.

-To restart the dashboard, close the terminal in which the Voila command was run and open a new terminal.
+To restart the dashboard, shutdown the terminal in which the Voila command was run and open a new terminal.
 Re-run the Voila command.

 ## License
 [BSD 3-Clause](https://github.com/strath-sdr/rfsoc_qpsk/blob/master/LICENSE)